6502ts/6502.ts/doc/stellerator.md

 ## Video Settings

  * **Smooth scaling:** Toggle smooth scaling of the image.
-This currently only affects Chrome.
- * **WebGL rendering:** Stellerator uses hardware accelerated rendering to provide afterglow simulation and gamma correction.
+ * **WebGL rendering:** Stellerator uses hardware accelerated rendering to provide phosphor simulation and gamma correction.
 Disable this if you are experiencing video issues.
  * **Gamma correction:** Adjust gamma correction.
 This will only affect WebGL-enabled rendering.
+ * **Reduce framerate:** Merge frames in pair.
+Reduces rendering load and provides another way of emulating phosphor.
+This currently doesn't play along well with WebGL (extreme phosphor effect).

 # Emulation